natcap/natural-capital-footprint-impact/README.md

 |----------|-----------------------|------------------------|
 | sediment | gs://foo-sediment.tif | 123                    |
 | ...      | ...                   | ...                    |
+Table 3.
+Table defining the ecosystem service layers that will be used by the script.

-You may modify or replace this table if you wish to use different data.
+You may modify or replace this table if you wish to use different ecosystem service data.

 ## Installation